nickMac66/JavaScript-Exercises/Secret Message/README.md

 ## How to run:
 1. Clone this repository to your local machine
 2. Serve the index.html file on a local server
-3. Launch your browser, press CTRL + SHIFT + I to access the console
-4. The Unicode characters will reveal the secret code 'BOECMXH'.  **You might need to zoom out to view the entire code**
+3. The Unicode characters will reveal the secret code 'BOECWXH'.